2040: Join the regeneration of the planet

 What you do know though is the planet’s climate is changing and every time you open social media there is an anxiety-inducing story that feels overwhelming and insurmountable.

 Gameau spent three years travelling the world to find solutions to the climate problem that exist now.
 Across the globe solutions exist to begin to wind back the damage we have done to the planet.
-It’s a love letter to his daughter.
+The film is a love letter to his daughter.
 A promise if you like, that as she grows older, she can rest easy about the stewardship of the planet.

 This isn’t an alarming dystopian nightmare.
 It’s a film with positive solutions.
 Solutions that exist now that can map a brighter future.

-Insights spoke with Damon about the film, and we encourage you to see it too, and discover what’s your 2040?
+Insights recently had the privilege to speak with Damon about the film, and we encourage you to see it too, and discover what’s your 2040?

 I had no idea, I was quite naïve to this topic and wanted to connect with it.